 Arrangement assists the Cane Corso in feeling assured and sound.

-Is the Cane Corso Suitable for You?
+Is Cane Corso Suitable for You?

 This type is most appropriate for: